DCG-SQL: Enhancing In-Context Learning for Text-to-SQL with Deep Contextual Schema Link Graph: Experiments

 \subsection{Ablation Studies}

-\paragraph{Effectiveness of our retrieval method.} The Table \ref{abla_random} presents the results when our retrieval method is not applied and demonstrations are randomly chosen.
-Existing approaches \cite{ACT, DAIL} failed to maximize the capabilities of in-context learning due to their ineffective retrieval approaches as shown in Table \ref{intro_table}, whereas our method consistently achieves performance improvements across various datasets and LLMs.
+\paragraph{Effectiveness of our retrieval method.} Table \ref{abla_random} presents the results when demonstrations are randomly chosen.
+Existing approaches \cite{ACT, DAIL} failed to maximize in-context learning capabilities due to their ineffective retrieval approaches as shown in Table \ref{intro_table}, whereas our method consistently achieves performance improvements across various datasets and LLMs.

 To demonstrate the effectiveness of our retrieval method, we compare it with various retrieval approaches, as shown in Table \ref{abla_retrieval}.
 For demonstration retrieval, case (1) is based on the text embedding of question and (2) is based on the masked question text embedding~\cite{GPT-3.5}.
 Case (3) is based on both question and DB schema, but uses text embeddings.
-In case (4), it is based on the existing traditional graph representation \cite{graphix}.
-In our case, it is based on deep contextual schema link graph.
+In case (4), it is based on the existing graph representation \cite{graphix}.
 Cases (1)–(3) use BERT-base as the text encoder, whereas case (4) employs the same graph encoder as our method.
 All (1)–(4) are trained using the same self-supervised learning approach described in Section~\ref{sec:3.2}

-As shown in cases (1) and (2), demonstration retrieval based only on question information does not achieve good performance.
-Also, retrieval methods that consider both question and DB schema information, but do not account for their contextual relationships, show poor performance.
-Our method effectively capture the relationship for the joint representation of Text-to-SQL samples.
-These results demonstrate that our deep contextual schema link-based graph retrieval effectively utilizes the DB schema information, which must be considered when generating SQL queries.
+As shown in cases (1) and (2), demonstration retrieval based only on question does not achieve good performance.
+Also, retrieval methods that consider both question and DB schema information without their contextual relationships, show poor performance.
+In contrast, our method captures contextual relationships in the joint representation of Text-to-SQL samples, leading to better demonstration retrieval.

 \paragraph{Effectiveness of our DB schema pruning.} We demonstrate the effectiveness of our pruning method as shown in Table \ref{abla_pruning}.
 For tables, our method achieves a precision of 96.2\%, recall of 97.4\%, and an F1 score of 96.8\%.
 For columns, our method shows a precision of 90.7\%, recall of 95.5\%, and an F1 score of 93.1\%.
 These results show that our method effectively identifies relevant schema items and exclude irrelevant links.